biomechday/cmu-nbd-S2023/_members/mikayla-schneider.md

   twitter: schnemik
 ---

 Mikayla assists with recruiting new student volunteers, helping session leaders plan their activities, and building connections with industry partners.
-She is a PhD candidate in Mechanical Engineering and her research interests include musculoskeletal biomechanics.
+She is a Masters student in Mechanical Engineering and her research interests include musculoskeletal biomechanics.